Skip to content

 Iris - Code Health for VS Code

 Static code insights for JavaScript, TypeScript, Go, and Python.
-No AI, no analysis backend, no telemetry.
-Everything runs locally.
+No AI, no backend analysis.
+Your code never leaves your machine.

 Product truths that should not drift

 • Iris is a VS Code extension first.
-The main product surfaces are the sidebar, detached panel, Problems diagnostics, Code Lens, status bar, welcome page, commands, and the Dependents Table.
+The main product surfaces are the sidebar, detached panel, Code Lens, status bar, welcome page, commands, and the Dependents Table.
+Problems diagnostics are available as an opt-in setting.

 • Analysis is local-first.
 Iris does use network requests for sign-in, license validation, and dependency/advisory lookups, so "no backend" is inaccurate; "no analysis backend" is correct.